sahumphreys/mkdocs-gcse/docs/topics/python/15_exceptions.md

 ## Raising an exception

 Sometimes we need to raise an exception when there is a potential issue that needs to be handled, perhaps not covered by any of the exceptions seen thus far.
-For example, the age of a student will be within a certain range (depending on their phase of study).  e.e. a secondary school student would normally be between 11 and 18 years old.
+For example, the age of a student will be within a certain range (depending on their phase of study).  e.g. a secondary school student would normally be between 11 and 18 years old.
 Should the user provide an age outside of that range we can raise an exception to handle that data.

 The syntax to use is: